-Some years back Kevin Prendergast, an Australian Senior Coach, invited a number of coaches, including myself, to be part of an Australian Track & Field Coaches Association “Middle Distance Discussion Panel” to discuss the 800m training with an emphasis on fact Australian men’s and women’s 800m records have remained unbroken since 1968 and 1976 respectively.
+Some years back Kevin Prendergast, an Australian Senior Coach, invited several coaches, including myself, to be part of an Australian Track & Field Coaches Association “Middle Distance Discussion Panel” to discuss the 800m training with an emphasis on facts Australian men’s and women’s 800m records have remained unbroken since 1968 and 1976 respectively.

 Many ideas were canvassed but the final article gave no definitive explanation as to why the men’s 800m is static in the 1:44-1:45 range or the women’s in the 1:59-2:01 range.
 Unfortunately, as usually happens, a major part of the discussion descended into speculation and focused on the 400m/800m versus the 800m/1500m approach.

 This meant finding a definitive answer would require in-depth research and I felt the best place to start was to research the personal bests of a selection of elite male and female runners using the IAAF handbooks, to pinpoint the type of athlete with a world record and Olympic success.

 Men’s World Record Holders (8): 400m/800m (3) 800m/1000m/1500m (5)*

 Women’s World Record Holders (9): 400m/800m (3) 800m (2) 800m/1000m/1500m (4)